Abul Maal Abdul Muhith: Retirement and return

-Muhith went for self-retirement in 1981 from his service and then he started his second innings of his career as the specialist of economics and development in Ford Foundation and in the International Fund for Agricultural Development (IFAD).
-He became Finance and Planning Minister in 1982–83.
+Abdul Muhith went for self-retirement in 1981 from his service and then he started his second innings of his career as the specialist of economics and development in Ford Foundation and in the International Fund for Agricultural Development (IFAD).
+He became finance and planning minister in 1982–83.
 Next, he worked as the specialist of different institutions of World Bank and the United Nations.
 He has been a recognised figure in the World Bank, International Monetary Fund, IDB and in different organisations of United Nations.
 He was the visiting fellow of Princeton University in 1984 and 1985.

-Muhith took oath as the Finance Minister of Bangladesh government on 6 January 2009 and in August 2009 he inaugurated the building of the Benapole Customs and Immigration Check Post.
+Abdul Muhith took oath as the Finance Minister of Bangladesh government on 6 January 2009 and in August 2009 he inaugurated the building of the Benapole Customs and Immigration Check Post.

-Muhith retired from the government and from his role as a Jatiya Sangsad member for the Sylhet-1 constituency at the elections of December 2018.
+Abdul Muhith retired from the government and from his role as a Jatiya Sangsad member for the Sylhet-1 constituency at the elections of December 2018.
 His younger brother AK Abdul Momen succeeded him as the constituency representative.

 Personal life

-Muhith was married to designer Syeda Sabia.
+Abdul Muhith was married to designer Syeda Sabia.
 Their daughter, Samina Muhith, is a banker and an expert in the field of monetary policy.
 Their elder son, Shahed Muhith, is an architect, and younger son, Samir Muhith, is a teacher.

-On 5 March 2022, Muhith was taken to Green Life Hospital in Dhaka due to illness.
+On 5 March 2022, Abdul Muhith was taken to Green Life Hospital in Dhaka due to illness.
 He died on 30 April 2022 at United Hospital.

+His funeral (1st namaz-e-janaza) was held on the premises of Gulshan Azad Masjid in the capital of Dhaka.